PlantedML/glex/README.md

 <img src="man/figures/README-glex_vi-plot-1.png" width="100%" /> We can
-also sum values within each degree of interaction for a more aggregated view, which can be useful as it allows us to judge interactions above a certain degree to not be partuclarly relevant for a given model.
+also sum values within each degree of interaction for a more aggregated view, which can be useful as it allows us to judge interactions above a certain degree to not be particularly relevant for a given model.

 ``` r
 p_vi1 <- autoplot(vi_rpf, by_degree = TRUE) +